lbdiaz/lbdiaz.github.io/_pages/cv.md

 ## Current positions
 * CONICET: Assistant Researcher since 11/2019.
-Place of work: Research Center of the Sea and the Atmosphere (CIMA/CONICET –UBA), Buenos Aires, Argentina.
+Place of work: Centro de Investigaciones del Mar y la Atmósfera (CIMA/CONICET–UBA), Buenos Aires, Argentina.
 Topic of the Work Plan: Development of climate predictions in interannual timescales to forewarn the impact of extreme events in Argentina

 * Department of Atmospheric and Oceanic Sciences, Faculty of Exact and Natural Sciences, Universidad de Buenos Aires.
 Buenos Aires.
 Argentina.